malcolmlett/malcolmlett.github.io/General-Intelligence-Classifications.md

     * Typically only occurs over medium to long timescales - hours to years.
     * Examples: walking, talking, working with the hands, driving a car, learning to think, learning problem solving skills.

 I suspect that for the majority of new physical and mental skills, their development undergoes each phase in turn.

+## Example
 In order to clarify this, I offer a learning example annotated with how I suspect it interacts with the phases:
 * A right-handed child is learning to write with a pen.
 They first pick up the pen with their left hand, and upon instruction swap the pen to their right hand.
 This is just-in-time adaptation.
 * The event also feeds into the memorisation phase: in the next class they will remember being told to use the right hand.
 They will need to carry that out consciously for a few times before a _habit_ (long term potentiation) sets in.
 * During practice they will be told many things about how letters are formed, about how they should look.
 All of those instructions (at least those not forgotten) will initially be adapted to through memorisation, but will also be used to build mental models about hand writing in general, and about the construction and appearance of individual letters.
 Following that, the teacher no longer needs to give feedback when the child's writing is messy - because they will judge that for themselves.
 Furthermore, the child will use the teacher's and their own feedback to develop mental models about how to drive their hands and fingers in order to produce the desired outcome.
 * Initially memorisation and mental models will continue to be used by the child to drive their actions and judge their own success.
 Through practice, and over time, the ability to control the pen develops, the quality of writing improves, and there will be less dependency on memories and mental models to govern action.
 Eventually they will cease to be used on a regular basis - once the skill has been achieved sufficiently that the child no longer consciously controls how to write.
 The mental models may be occassionaly consulted when making a mistake or writing some less familiar.
 * Later, when learning maths, the writing skill is depended on without conscious control, and it frees up the learning phases for the more complicated task at hand.

+## Capabilities required for adaptive phases
 The above phases suggest certain machinery:
 1. Just-in-time adaptation depends on:
     * Short-term working memory.